leah-mungai/leah---OBELiX/data/README.md

 ## Scripts
 - preprocessing.py: Adds paper information, process data to be compatible with DAVE
+- compare_xlsx.py: Script to compare to excel files since the raw dataset is an excel file.
+Usage: `python compare_xlsx.py OLD_FILE NEW_FILE`
 - datavis.ipynb: Visualize the raw data